diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 While deadlock is the most widely encountered liveness hazard, there are several other liveness hazards you may encounter in concurrent programs including starvation, missed signals, and livelock.

 1. Starvation
 Starvation occurs when a thread is perpetually denied access to resources it needs in order to make progress; the most commonly starved resource is CPU cycles.
-    1. Starvation in Java applications can be caused by `inappropriate use of thread priorities`.
+    1. It can also be caused by executing nonterminating constructs (infinite loops or resource waits that do not terminate) with a lock held, since other threads that need that lock will never be able to acquire it.
-    It can also be caused by executing nonterminating constructs (infinite loops or resource waits that do not terminate) with a lock held, since other threads that need that lock will never be able to acquire it.
+    2. Starvation in Java applications can be caused by `inappropriate use of thread priorities`.
     The thread priorities defined in the Thread API are merely scheduling hints.
 The Thread API defines ten priority levels that the JVM can map to operating system scheduling priorities as it sees fit. `This mapping is platform-specific`.
     In most Java applications, all application threads have the same priority, Thread.
 NORM_PRIORITY.
 The thread priority mechanism is a blunt instrument, and it's not always obvious what effect changing priorities will have; `boosting a thread's priority might do nothing or might always cause one thread to be scheduled in preference to the other, causing starvation.`
     `It is generally wise to resist the temptation to tweak thread priorities`.
 As soon as you start modifying priorities, the behavior of your application becomes platform-specific and you introduce the risk of starvation. `You can often spot a program that is trying to recover from priority tweaking or other responsiveness problems by the presence of Thread.sleep or Thread.yield calls in odd places, in an attempt to give more time to lower-priority threads`
     Avoid the temptation to use thread priorities, since they increase platform dependence and can cause liveness problems. `Most concurrent applications can use the default priority for all threads`.
-2. Poor Responsiveness
+    3. Poor Responsiveness
     One step removed from starvation is poor responsiveness, which is not uncommon in GUI applications using background threads.
 Chapter 9 developed a framework for offloading long-running tasks onto background threads so as not to freeze the user interface.
 CPU-intensive background tasks can still affect responsiveness because they can compete for CPU cycles with the event thread. `This is one case where altering thread priorities makes sense`; when compute intensive background computations would affect responsiveness. `If the work done by other threads are truly background tasks, lowering their priority can make the foreground tasks more responsive`.

-3. Livelock
+2. Livelock
 Livelock is a form of liveness failure in which a thread, `while not blocked`, `still cannot make progress because it keeps retrying an operation that will always fail`.
     1. Livelock often occurs in transactional messaging applications
     where the messaging infrastructure rolls back a transaction if a message cannot be processed successfully, and puts it back at the head of the queue.
 (This is sometimes called the poison message problem.)
 The message handling thread is not blocked, but it will never make progress either.
 This form of livelock often comes from `overeager error-recovery code` that mistakenly treats an unrecoverable error as a recoverable one.